 - I realized all of those supplies were not making me happy

-- The huge stash made me feel like I couldn't buy new or enjoy new things
+- The huge stash made me feel like I couldn't buy or enjoy new things

 - I had loads of guilt because I wanted to buy new things rather than use my old stash of craft supplies

-- Had guilt over the money I spent to build thathuge stash of craft supplies, so much guilt that I started hating my supplies and thought about throwing everything away altogether
+- I had guilt over the money I spent to build that huge stash of craft supplies, so much guilt that I started hating my supplies and thought about throwing everything away

 Do you ever feel yourself identifying with any of these same feelings about your stuff?

-You're not alone!
-I started a Facebook group for anyone who wants to get organized called “The Organized Crafter:.
+I started a Facebook group for anyone who wants to get organized called “The Organized Crafter.
 I would absolutely love it if you joined the group.

 How I decided what to keep, what to toss, and what to donate

-Here's some of the process that I used for determining whether or not something should stay in my space:
+Here's some of the processes that I used for determining whether or not something should stay in my space:

 - I got super real about what I actually use and what I was keeping because someone else thought it was cool or someone else gave me the item.
 Was I keeping it because of guilt?

 - I asked myself when was the last time I used this?